Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 Ornellaia 2016 ”La Tensione” – Bolgheri DOC Superiore Rosso

-After tasting La Tensione, I quickly changed my mind about my favourite Ornellaia Wine!
+After tasting La Tensione, I quickly changed my mind about my favorite Ornellaia Wine!
 This was something completely different and extraordinary!
-Remember I love wine, but is an amateuer and layman so my lack of knowledge and wine vocabulary limit my description here - but it was simply amazing.
+Remember I love wine, but am an amateur and layman so my lack of knowledge and wine vocabulary limit my description here - but it was simply amazing.
 So deep flavors, and levels of aromas and taste!

-I think the words of Wine Maker Olga Fusari captures it spot on: “A particularly dark and young colour is the prelude to a complex nose of black berries, spices and cedar.
-The palate is rich and dense, balanced by a refined and firm tannic structure, lifted by a juicy and bright acidity.”
+I think the words of Wine Maker Olga Fusari capture it spot on: “A particularly dark and young color is the prelude to a complex nose of blackberries, spices, and cedar.
+The palate is rich and dense, balanced by a refined and firm tannic structure, lifted by juicy and bright acidity.”
 Couldn’t have said it better myself ;)

 51% Cabernet Sauvignon, 27% Merlot, 18% Cabernet Franc, 4% Petit Verdot